pradeepkas/CodingDSA/Graphs/intro.md

 total degree of graph = 2 * E (E: edge)
 ```
 > in directed graph there will be indirected and outdireced degreee (means incoming and outgoing edges respectively)

+## visting

+-> we have to maintain visited array to maintain traversal
+so that we can mark once its visited